This Handbrake Tutorial shows sweet and short way how to use Handbrake. As software devs we did our best to explain it in the simplest way possible.

-At the top of the program’s window you can find six buttons, like open a 'Source file', to add a movie into the list of files which should be transcoded, etc. There is a button signed 'Start', too.
+At the top of the program’s window you can find six buttons, like ‘Source’ to add a movie into the list of files.
+There is a button signed ‘Start’, too.

 Once you learn how to navigate, using of Handbrake becomes substantially easier!